$ oc patch datasciencecluster <name> --type=merge -p {"spec":{"components":{"llamastackoperator":{"managementState":"Managed"}}}}

 LlamaStackDistributioncustom resource, simplifying configuration and deployment.

-For information about how to deploy Llama Stack in Open Data Hub, see Deploying a RAG stack in a Data Science Project.
+For information about how to deploy Llama Stack in Open Data Hub, see Deploying a RAG stack in a project.

 |